centrifugal/centrifuge-python/README.md

 ## JSON vs Protobuf protocols

 By default, SDK uses JSON protocol.
-If you want to use Protobuf protocol instead then pass `use_protobuf=True` option.
+If you want to use Protobuf protocol instead then pass `use_protobuf=True` option to `Client` constructor.

 When using JSON protocol: